panacea-js/core/README.md

 3. Navigate into your directory created for `PROJECT_NAME`.

-4. Panacea requires a .env environment file to be set up.
+4. Panacea requires a `.env` environment file to be set up.

 If this is your first time using Panacea let Panacea scaffold this file for you:

 ```sh
 panacea generate-env
 ```

+This file is where you store the configurable options for your application, such as the MongoDB database location.
+Once generated with the above command, be sure to view/edit this file to suit your requirements.

 5. Finally, run: